-Mr. Goodyear serves as the lead independent director and Chair of the Audit Committee for Exterran Holdings, Inc., a natural gas compression products and services company, where he has served since April 2013.
+William M. Goodyear 74 Mr. Goodyear currently serves as a director of Ardent Health Services, where he chairs the Audit Committee.
+Mr. Goodyear previously served as the lead independent director and Chair of the Audit Committee for Exterran Corporation, a natural gas compression products and services company, from April 2013 until its acquisition by Enerflex in October 2022.
 Mr. Goodyear served as Executive Chairman of the Board and as a director of Navigant Consulting, Inc., a specialized global consulting firm, from 2000 and 1999, respectively, until he retired from each position in April 2014 and May 2014, respectively.
 Mr. Goodyear served as Chief Executive Officer of Navigant from May 2000 through March 2012.
 Prior to 1999, Mr. Goodyear served as Chairman and Chief Executive Officer of Bank of America Illinois and was President of Bank of America's Global Private Bank.
-Mr. Goodyear also held a variety of assignments with Continental Bank, subsequently Bank of America, including corporate finance, corporate lending, trading and distribution, and he was stationed in London for five years of his tenure to manage Continental Bank's European and Asian Operations.
-Mr. Goodyear also served as a director, including as the Vice Chairman of the Board of Directors, of Continental Bank from 1991 through 1994.
+Mr. Goodyear also held a variety of assignments with Continental Bank, subsequently Bank of America, including corporate finance, corporate lending, trading and distribution, and he was stationed in London for five years of his tenure to manage Continental Bank's European and Asian Operations, Mr. Goodyear also served as a director, including as the Vice Chairman of the Board of Directors, of Continental Bank from 1991 through 1994.
 Mr. Goodyear is a trustee and member of the Executive Committee of the Board of Trustees for the Chicago Museum of Science and Industry and a member of the Board of Trustees of the University of Notre Dame.
 Mr. Goodyear also serves on the Rush University Medical Center Board, where he is currently Vice-Chairman of the Board and Chairman of the Executive Committee, as well as a past Chairman of the Finance Committee.